How to Spot Payday Loan Debt Collection Scams

 You should never give out personal information, such as your social security number, credit card number, or bank account number, to anyone without first verifying their identity and license status.
 However, scam artists can sometimes obtain detailed personal information about a person by tricking them or by simply searching the internet. including banking information and even the last four digits of a Social Security number.

-2. Ask for the collector’s name, business, mailing address, and telephone number and cross-reference this information with the FTC’s Banned Debt Collectors database.
-Legitimate debt collectors are required to provide their contact information in addition to information about the owed debt.
+3. Ask for the collector’s name, business, mailing address, and telephone number and cross-reference this information with the FTC’s Banned Debt Collectors database.
+Legitimate debt collectors are required to provide their contact information and information about the owed debt.

 • Hang up and contact your original creditor.